Tripsy/nextjs.test/README.md

 # TODO

-1. auth
+1. check if app() works in components
-   - instead of using getAuth from auth.provider - consider suppling a prop from req via middleware - yeah it's a good idea
+2. auth
-   - auth provider can use cached data - check test.ts for cases when auth should be refreshed
+   - check test.ts for cases when setAuth should be triggered
    - TODO: could be moved in a ProtectedRoute component       .... (this will not be global) aut.provider should be global
    - if role is not admin or operator redirect outside dashboard if operator and doesn't have role just show restricted
-2. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
+3. in dashboard we have error boundary ..if we catch 401 or 403 act accordingly
-3. recover password & other account pages
+4. recover password & other account pages
-4. email-confirm
+5. email-confirm
     - do updates back-end first
-5. Remove border bottom from paginator
+6. Remove border bottom from paginator
-6. Use `register` for inspiration and update filters
+7. Use `register` for inspiration and update filters
-7. check data-table-users.component.ts notes
+8. check data-table-users.component.ts notes
      consider idea - for single selection: onRowSelect - present actions (edit / delete) - at mouse position (see statamic)
-8. terms page
+9. terms page
-9. Them switcher has a glitch on first click
+10. Them switcher has a glitch on first click
-10. Replace all console.error with logging
+11. Replace all console.error with logging

 # IDEAS